-Facebook researchers Tal Hassner and Xi Yin said their team, along with the University of Michigan
+Facebook researchers Tal Hassner and Xi Yin said their team, along with Michigan State University

 Deepfake is a realistic manipulation of audio and video materials using artificial intelligence.